-To start with your organization, in Adobe Illustrator or Adobe Photoshop, open the Swatches palette under the Window menu, then put a check by Swatches.
+To start with your organization, open either Adobe Illustrator or Adobe Photoshop, open the Swatches palette under the Window menu, and put a check by Swatches.
 Click on the Show All Swatches icon in the Swatches palette.
 Your swatches should now be easily accessible to carry through with your sorting.
 Take a look at the following organizational tips to keep your color swatches and color palettes in line and accelerate your graphic design work.

 Start your graphic design projects with a clean palette.
-Starting off with a clean swatch palette to start with can be a timesaver.
+Starting off with a clean swatch palette can be a huge timesaver.
 If you want to have a clean swatches palette for every new document in the future, save this new blank document you’ve created as Adobe Illustrator Startup_CMYK (or _RGB) in the Plug-ins folder inside the Illustrator application folder.
-The next time you start up Illustrator and create a new file, the color palette will have this empty color set in the Color palette by default.
+The next time you start up Illustrator and create a new file, the color palette will have this empty color set in the Color Palette by default.

 Create color groups.
 Use the Color Groups tool to create a palette of swatches quickly.
 A color group is an organization tool that lets you group together related color swatches within the Swatches panel.
 Using color groups is a great way to keep variations of similar colors organized.
 Once you have your groups created, you can save all of them together in a single palette and have those swatches to go back to by clicking the drop down menu in the Swatch window and selecting one of the Save Swatch Library options.
 More on saving to the library later in this post.

 Save swatches and palettes in your library.
-The swatch library is a great place to manage and organize swatches in Adobe Photoshop and Illustrator.
+The swatch library is a great place to manage and organize swatches in Adobe Photoshop and Adobe Illustrator.
 You can set up specific color schemes and save them for use later, such as a continuation of the same project or for a new one altogether.
 Adobe products also come with a few preset libraries that can be very helpful.
-It may be unwise to save color swatches to the library for one-time applications; libraries are best used for recurring projects or colors.
+It may be unwise to save color swatches to the library for one-time applications, due to the fact that libraries are best used for recurring projects or colors.

 Keep your library organized.
 Now that you’ve taken the time to organize your swatch library and clear your default palette, maintain the progress that has been made.
-Organize and name your palettes as you’re adding color swatches.
-Save your palettes and swatches to your libraries for repeated use in the future.
+Organize and name your palettes as you are adding color swatches.
+Save your palettes and swatches to your libraries only if you intend to use them repeatedly in the future.
 Remember to remove any unused colors palettes in your library or delete the swatches from old clients that are unnecessary.

 It takes a little time to organize color swatches and palettes, but the effort can be well worth it.
-Imagine having all the pretty colors right where you expect to find them!
+Imagine how much time you will save having all the pretty colors right where you expect to find them!